 There is more than one plant called lady slipper.

-The ASPCA refers to a different species.
+The ASPCA is referring to an entirely different plant.

 Optimal Growing Conditions

-If you’re thinking of adding a lady slipper plant to your garden, you need to find a suitable place that will keep your plant healthy and looking good… while minimizing maintenance for you.
+If you’re thinking of adding a lady slipper to your garden, you need to find a suitable place that will keep your plant healthy and looking good… while minimizing maintenance for you.

 Here are the key factors to keep in mind.